Jugen/jk-web/README.md

   1. JSF API and Implementation
   2. PrimeFaces
   3. PrimeFaces Extension
+  4. JK-DB database API
-  4. Javax-EL API
+  5. Javax-EL API
-  5. Owasp CSRF
+  6. Owasp CSRF
-  6. along with my jk-web dependences which includes many other utilities including export your jsf , jsp and html pages to pdf using flying-saucer-pdf
+  7. along with my jk-web dependences which includes many other utilities including export your jsf , jsp and html pages to pdf using flying-saucer-pdf

 2. Configure all the required filters and servlets:
   1. Faces-Servlets